 However, it is clear from some of the knee-jerk reactions to the recent Connecticut school shootings that we are not yet ready to welcome freedom with open arms.
 Furthermore, so many freedoms have been lost, and for so long, that most of us lack the imagination to conceive how things could work any differently.
 Change on the ground has to be preceded by a change of thinking and to affect that, people need to see how freedom actually works.
 What’s to be done?

 One solution is to work incrementally to reintroduce freedom into our lives and observe how it works in practice.
-For example, reflect for a moment on what your initial reaction would be to the suggestion that we remove all traffic lights, signs, curbs and lane markings on roads.
+For example, reflect for a moment on what your initial reaction would be to the suggestion that we remove all traffic lights, signs, curbs and lane markings on some roads.
 I think it fair to say that most of us believe the result would be a chaotic mess at best and an anarchic bloodbath at worst.
 However, we would be wrong.
 This is exactly the experiment that has been carried out since 1999 in the city of Drachten, in the Netherlands.
 The experiment is counter-intuitive and contradicts virtually all conventional thinking about traffic engineering.
 However, it has also been a stunning success.

 Before the invention of traffic lights there was a mutual give-and-take between pedestrians, carts, motor vehicles and bicycles.
 However, with the invention of the traffic light, the independent responsible judgment of motorists and pedestrians was replaced with a top-down engineered scheme of coordination.
 When the traffic light was removed it was as if these groups had suddenly been given a larger sphere of activity where they could exercise individual responsibility.
 Immediately everyone was forced to be more alert and to exercise a higher degree of common sense.
 The success of this experiment has led to a wave of ‘red light removal’ schemes across Europe and the United States.
 Freedom works.
 Let’s try it.